JanHerca/urantiapedia/output/wikijs/en/article/Arlene_and_Buck_Weimer/The_Art_of_Marriage.md

 ## The Pattern

-The Creator Son and Universe Mother Spirit of Nebadon issued their “Proclamation of Equality” [[UB 33:3.5,6](/en/The_Urantia_Book/33#p3_5)] after She acknowledged subordination to Him, and He acknowledged eternal dependence on Her.
+The Creator Son and Universe Mother Spirit of Nebadon issued their “Proclamation of Equality” <a id="a40_94"></a>[[UB 33:3.5,6](/en/The_Urantia_Book/33#p3_5)] after She acknowledged subordination to Him, and He acknowledged eternal dependence on Her.
 They have equality in all endowments of personality, attributes of divine character, and authority, and are co-creators, co-rulers, co-operative, co-ordinate, and co-directors.
 This is the universe pattern for marriage—in order to have equality, each must “give” something to achieve it.
 Otherwise, some form of dominant/submissive relationship exists.

 ## Male/Femaleness